Skip to main content

 Course Title: Analyzing Network Data

-Description: We live in a connected world, where the confluence of the different connections --- social, political, financial, informational, technological, biological, behavioral, epidemiological --- affects virtually every aspect of our lives.
+Course Description: We live in a connected world, where the confluence of the different connections — social, political, financial, informational, technological, biological, behavioral, epidemiological — affects virtually every aspect of our lives.
 The mathematical study of networks provides a framework for describing these connections.
 Writing about the properties of networks leverages this framework to test ideas and increase understanding of the resulting impacts of a network on the system it interconnects, especially when describing the comparisons and contrasts between different types of networks.
 Most people are familiar with the concept of a network from hyperlinked web pages or online social networks.
 Online networks are of particular interest, but networks are also useful for representing and studying a wider variety of connected systems.
-With ``nodes" representing actors of interest and ``edges" connecting the nodes representing relationships, the concept of a network can be flexibly used across many applications.
-Students will engage with the analysis of network data by developing three written documents --- a journal article summary, a computational notebook, and a journal-style project report --- across multiple milestones through the term.
+With “nodes” representing actors of interest and “edges” connecting the nodes representing relationships, the concept of a network can be flexibly used across many applications.
+Students will analyze network data by developing three written documents — critical evaluation of a journal article, a computational notebook, and a journal-style project report — across multiple milestones through the term.

 Middle Eastern Studies